-The PhD Program in Studies in Art, Literature and Culture is an interdisciplinary program which covers a wide research field containing four major lines:
+The PhD Programme in Art, Literature and Culture Studies is an interdisciplinary programme that offers a broad field of research with five basic lines:

-Comparative Literature, Literary Theory and Rhetoric: it includes four specialized subareas: Literary theory, poetics and literary semiotics; Comparative Literature; Literary translation; Theory of literary genres; Rhetoric, cultural rhetoric and rhetoric of communication.
-This line also includes Modern Language Literatures: Arabic, English, Finnish, French, German, Icelandic, Italian, Polish, Portuguese and Russian, among others.
+Comparative Literature, Literary Theory and Rhetoric: There are four sub-specialisations: Literary Theory, Poetics and Literary Semiotics; Comparative Literature; Literary Translation; Theory of Literary Genres; Rhetoric, Cultural Rhetoric and Rhetoric of Communications.
+This line of research also encompasses the literature of modern languages: Arabic, Finnish, English, French, German, Icelandic, Italian, Polish, Portuguese, Russian and others.

-- It is a comprehensive and interdisciplinary program, that promotes dialogue and transversality among different areas of research, topics, and methodological approaches.
+- Its transversal, comprehensive and interdisciplinary structure and configuration, which promotes dialogue and transversality between different areas, themes and methodological approaches.

-- Its nationwide and international projection and orientation.
+- Its national and international impact and orientation.

-- Its encouragement to an innovative research practice that is constantly looking for new horizons as a way to enlarge and improve knowledge.
+- Its promotion of innovative research practices that are constantly seeking new horizons as a way to expand and improve knowledge.

-Visual Cultures and History and Theory of Art
+- History and Theory of Art and Cultures of Knowledge and Image.

 - Literature, Culture and Translation from English-Speaking Countries